wemakecustom/composer-script-utils/README.md

 #### Supported formats

-Currently, json, ini, yml, yaml and php files are supported.
+Currently, json, ini, yml and yaml files are supported.

 For command-line input, json_decode will be used, but strings do not need to be quoted.